mnghv/chat-runner/README.md

 ## 📋 Project Introduction

 Chat Runner is an interactive chat application that allows users to send and execute HTML/CSS/JavaScript code in a secure and live environment.
-This project is built using Next.js, HeroUI, and Socket.IO.
+This project is built using Next.js, React 19, and optimized for maximum performance.

 ### ✨ Key Features

 - 💬 **Real-time Chat**: Send and receive messages in real-time
 - 🔧 **Live Code Execution**: Secure execution of HTML/CSS/JS code in iframe
-- 🎨 **Modern UI**: Beautiful design with HeroUI and Tailwind CSS
+- 🎨 **Modern UI**: Beautiful design with Heroicons and Tailwind CSS
 - 🔒 **High Security**: Code execution in sandboxed environment
 - 📱 **Responsive**: Compatible with all devices
 - 🌐 **RTL Support**: Full support for Persian language
+- ⚡ **High Performance**: Optimized with React.memo, useMemo, and useCallback
+- 🎯 **Type Safe**: Full TypeScript support with strict type checking

 ## 🛠️ Technology Stack

 - **Frontend**: Next.js 15 + React 19
-- **UI Framework**: HeroUI + Tailwind CSS
+- **UI Framework**: Heroicons + Tailwind CSS
 - **Icons**: Heroicons
-- **Real-time**: Socket.IO
 - **Language**: TypeScript
-- **Styling**: Tailwind CSS v4
+- **Styling**: Tailwind CSS
+- **Performance**: Optimized with React.memo, useMemo, useCallback

 ## 🚀 Installation and Setup